 Gregory to Peter, Subdeacon of Campania.

-Moreover, for the rest, if any slaves from the city should have taken refuge in the monastery of Saint Severinus, or in any other church of this same fort, as soon as this has come to your knowledge, by no means allow them to remain there, but let them be brought to the church within the city; and, if they should have just cause of complaint against their masters, they must needs leave the church with suitable arrangements made for them.
-But, if they should have committed any venial fault, let them be restored without delay to their masters, the latter having taken oath to pardon them.
+Furthermore, if any slaves from the city have taken refuge in the monastery of Saint Severinus or in any other church of this fort, do not allow them to remain there once you become aware of it.
+Have them brought to the church within the city.
+If they have a legitimate complaint against their masters, they must leave the church only with proper arrangements made for their safety.

 Related Letters